davidlizeng/LinearLeastSquares.jl/docs/_build/html/_sources/julia_tutorial.txt

 #.
 Two sum of squares expressions can be added
 #.
 A sum of squares expression can be multiplied or divided by a postive, scalar constant.
+#.
+A nonnegative scalar constant may be added to a sum of squares expression.

 Note that sum of squares expression cannot be subtracted from each other, or multiplied or divided by a negative number.
 LLS will issue an error message if